Race and maternal health in the United States: Environment

 While limited research is available about the reproductive system effects of environmental pollutants, evidence from animal models indicates risks to humans.
 Black families are more likely to live in neighborhoods with poorer air quality and higher rates of heavy metal contaminants.
 Air pollution has been associated with increased risk of preterm birth.
 Heavy metals such as lead and mercury are known neurotoxins and the developing fetal nervous system may be particularly vulnerable to excessive levels.
 Exposure to organic pollutants prior to conception is linked to lower birth weight in infants.
 One study of pesticide use in New York found the highest rate of exposure in Black women; pesticide exposure in pregnancy is associated with low birth weight and smaller head circumference.
 The correlation between pesticide and pollutants on fetal growth restriction seen in Black women in New York City was not demonstrated among Dominican women living in the same neighborhoods, suggesting there may be a cultural modifier.

 Economic status

 Strategies to improve pregnancy outcomes through behavioral interventions like folic acid supplementation and smoking cessation may be too little too late, as many women enter prenatal care several weeks into sensitive fetal development.
 Optimizing preconception health is recommended by several professional organizations to optimize maternal health prior to pregnancy, particularly for women with chronic diseases.
 Low income women, however, are less likely to have access to preconception and preventive health care.
+In general, financial disadvantages heavily impact an expecting mother’s risk for adverse outcomes at birth.
 Racial disparities in poverty adversely effect Black and Hispanic families.